Save/Download the page’s content as PDF below so you have the information even if you do not have access to

 The primary way to get vaccinated in Greece is by scheduling an appointment at a Citizens’ Service Centre (KEP) or a pharmacy, or through the government vaccination platform here https://emvolio.gov.gr/.
 You will not need to pay as the Covid-19 vaccine is free for all in Greece.

-- If you have an AMKA or a PAAYPA, and you have confirmed that you belong to the groups that have access to vaccination, you can book an appointment in a pharmacy or KEP.
+- If you have an AMKA or a PAAYPA, you can book an appointment in a pharmacy or KEP.
 You only need to bring your AMKA or PAAYPA number.

 - If you have AMKA or PAAYPA, a Tax Identification Number (AFM), as well as TAXISnet username and password, you can schedule your appointment for vaccination using the platform https://emvolio.gov.gr/.

 - If you don’t have an AMKA or PAAYPA you will be able to get a temporary AMKA number (PAMKA) to get vaccinated.
-Please visit the website https://www.amka.gr/AMKAGR/#, follow the instructions and find out if your PAMKA has been issued.
-For the moment the website is only in Greek.
-If you need help, you can send a message to the Refugee Info Facebook page.
+Please visit the website https://www.amka.gr/AMKAGR/# , follow the instructions and find out if your PAMKA has been issued (for the moment the website is only in Greek).
+In order to apply for PAMKA you can visit a KEP or KEM (Migrant Integration Center) or Municipality Youth Center and apply for the issuance of a PAMKA.
+You can do this or by yourself or through representation of an NGO that participates in the national vaccination campaign and is officially collaborating with the Ministry of Health.
+Any document, even if expired, is accepted for the issuance of PAMKA, both issued in Greece or in the your country of origin.
+If you need assistance, you can send a message to the Refugee Info Facebook page or approach METAdrasi Vaccination Helpdesk Service (see below: “Where can I get more information/assistance?”).
+Further information on PAMKA can be found here: https://migration.gov.gr/en/echo-p-a-m-k-a/

 Detailed instructions for booking an appointment can be found here: